Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Sonic Healthcare (ASX:SHL): Australia’s biggest pathology stock is available at a bargain price

 Although COVID-19 was a boom for pathology stocks, it was also a curse because revenues dropped just as fast as they took off.
-But investors appear to underestimate that it has a strong core business that is continuing to do well.
+But investors appear to underestimate that it has a strong core business has always been doing well.
 And there are long-term tail winds in the company’s favour.

 Sonic Healthcare is a medical diagnostics company, headquartered in Sydney but with operations around the world.
 It operates medical centres, pathology and radiology services.
 Radiology is medical imaging while pathology is analysing samples of bodily fluids or specimens for the purposes of diagnosing medical conditions.

-The company employs 41,000 people globally and has strong market positions.
+The company employs 42,000 people globally and has strong market positions.
 Even in the USA, it is the third-largest private pathology provider.
 It was founded in 1934 and listed on the ASX in 1987.
-It has grown both organically and through M&A.
+It has grown both organically and through M&A. Looking at its healthcare peers on the exchange, only CSL (ASX:CSL) has a larger market capitalisation.

 A COVID boom and then a bust?